Empowering Student Athletes: The Partnership Between Athlete Assessments and Global Sports & Events

 “The reason that we exist is that we’re passionate about people, but we also see people as being the most critical element of performance.
 Being able to provide that development for the student-athlete as a whole person, is so critical alongside any technical development.”

 One of the most transformative programs within GSE is their Impact Tours, which provide student-athletes with international and domestic experiences designed to broaden their perspectives.
 “We’re the first company to put something like this together”, Sara shares.
-“We are tying in elements of student-athlete development and making them part of an international experience,” Sara states.
+“We are tying in elements of student-athlete development and making them part of an international experience.”
 The tours incorporate mental health and wellness, career development, diversity and inclusion, and community service, providing a holistic approach to personal growth.

-Athlete Assessments’ DISC Behavioral Assessments have been seamlessly integrated into these tours, helping student-athletes gain a deeper understanding of themselves and their transferable skills.
+Athlete Assessments’ AthleteDISC Profile has been seamlessly integrated into these tours, helping student-athletes gain a deeper understanding of themselves and their transferable skills, with Sara adding,

-“Even the practice of going through the assessment, meeting together with other student-athletes, and learning about what DISC is—that in itself is out of the student-athlete’s routine and such a benefit,”
+“Even the practice of going through the assessment, meeting together with other student-athletes, and learning about what DISC is, that in itself is out of the student-athlete’s routine and such a benefit,”

 The GSE Program Extending the Athlete